 110. An exhibitor of livestock is entitled to 1 weekly ticket for each six (6) animals entered.

 Exhibitors not old enough to drive will receive a wrist band and 1 car and passenger pass per family.
 Exhibitors who drive will only receive a wrist band.

-Each additional exhibitors pass will be $17.00 for a passenger pass or $25.00 for a car driver pass for the week to be sold only for person assisting the exhibitor with animals.
+Each additional exhibitor's pass will be $21.00 to be sold only for person assisting the exhibitor with animals.
 No extra livestock helper passes will be sold after noon on Monday.